 GET (A LITTLE BIT) ACTIVE

 While you need to fill your sleep quota on this trip, don’t forget to sneak in a couple of activities that might become, let’s just say trickier once you have a little person in tow.
-While pregnant bellies make surfing all but impossible, stand-up paddling is a pregnancy friendly workout that gets you out on the water.
+While pregnant bellies make surfing all but impossible, stand-up paddling is a bump-friendly workout that gets you out on the water.
 Hire a board from Noosa Beach Surf Hire, on Main Beach, or head to the Noosa River Foreshore for calm waters and more hire options.
 The Noosa National Park is a sanctuary of incredible trails, local wildlife and rocky coves to explore.
 If sleep-ins have already become a thing of the past, it’s hard to beat an early-morning hike in the Noosa National Park, where you can spot pods of dolphins off the points and watch the sun rise over the headlands.

 Take our word for this- you do not want to waste this opportunity to eat out at any time of the night that you please, at whichever fancy restaurant you want.
 So, make this your babymoon mantra: eat out often and eat out well.
 This is not the time for surf clubs and casual eats- make the most of this opportunity to grace some of Noosa’s best restaurants sans pram or screaming kid in tow.